Nikola Maraš: Almería

+On 1 February 2024, after failing to make any league appearances for the first half of the 2023–24 campaign, Maraš returned to the second division after being loaned out to Levante UD.
+On 30 August, he moved to fellow league team Sporting de Gijón on a one-year loan deal.

 International career

 On 29 September 2016, Maraš played the full 90 minutes in Serbia's 0–3 friendly loss to Qatar.
 He also appeared in a 0–0 draw against the United States on 29 January 2017, playing the entire match.